apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ### Grouper

-This option reads all the groups from Grouper repository for the given CAS principal and adopts them as CAS attributes under a `grouperGroups` multi-valued attribute.
+This option reads all the groups from [a Grouper instance](www.internet2.edu/grouper/software.html) for the given CAS principal and adopts them as CAS attributes under a `grouperGroups` multi-valued attribute.
 To learn more about this topic, [please review this guide](../integration/Attribute-Resolution.html).

 ```properties